August 8, 2025

 Here are a few advantages of email sequences:

 • With an automated email sequence, you can increase customer retention and engagement.
+From welcome emails to post-purchase follow-ups, email sequences can help you engage customers from awareness to retention.

 • Email sequences help you send multiple messages using software, giving you more time to attend to other aspects of your business.